ddurschlag/flect/core/readme.md

 ## Introduction

-Flect/core is a library for describing TypeScript types uses JavaScript objects.
+Flect/core is a library for describing TypeScript types using JavaScript objects.

 ## Usage